|

 survive financially?

-A Commons Community is a niche service that works only as a cooperative system.
+A Commons Community is a niche service that works only as a cooperative environment.

-We hope to have parts of our salaries (and the part-time income of each local Manager) funded by a mixture of
+We hope to have the part-time pay of each local Manager (and a small percentage of our own salaries) funded by a mixture of

-It's not a model that prioritizes capital, monetization, or "enhanced shareholder value," but should sustain
+It's not a business model that prioritizes moneymaking, or "enhanced shareholder value," but should sustain

 both growth and